 5. How do I know what kind of waste container to use?

 Since every waste has its own unique properties, there is no general rule.
-Your best bet is to contact Gary Carlton 650-3149 to determine and obtain the appropriate waste containers.
+Please call Stockroom personnel at 360-650-3149 to determine and obtain the appropriate waste containers.

 6. What types of personal protective equipment (PPE) are available?

 Academic labs/students: During the academic laboratory, nitrile gloves are provided.
 If needed for some chemicals, additional protective gloves will be provided.
 Goggles are required in all academic laboratories.
 They can be purchased at the University Bookstore at a reasonable price.
 The Chemistry Department Office sometimes has spare/donated goggles that you can request to use as well.
 Please reach out to firstname.lastname@example.org to request these.